underscoreio/underscoreio/README.md

 ## Daily Build

-A build and deploy of the master branch is triggered Mon-Fri at 8am.
+A build and deploy of the master branch is triggered every day at 8am.
-This is via an [AWS Lambda job](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/CURL?tab=triggers) called "CURL" using a Circle CI token called "LAMBDA_CRON_CURL".

 ## Building the Site